Help! My audio is rejected by the content portal, or the digital distribution team! What should I do?

 3. Export the audio by choosing "Export" -> "Export as WAV" in the "File" menu.

-4. Make sure the "Encoding" is set to "Signed 16-bit PCM".
+4. Make sure the "Encoding" is set to one of the approved bit depths, such as "Signed 16-bit PCM".

 Now, your file should be correct.
 Re-upload it in the portal or re-supply it to us.